u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 4. In **environment settings**, leave everything as default and click **Next step**.

-> Because we just need a easy lab, the default setting will satisfiy our demand.
+> Because we just need an easy lab, the default setting will satisfy our demand.

 5. Review the name and settings, and click **Create environment**.